Wuqiu, Kinmen: Military

-The Wuqiu Islands Garrison Command (烏坵守備大隊 - Wūqiū Shǒubèi Dàduì) defends the islands.
+The Wuqiu Islands Garrison Command (烏坵守備大隊 – Wūqiū Shǒubèi Dàduì) defends the islands.
 The Republic of China Navy has deployed twenty XTR-102 systems in Wuqiu.

 Demographics

 There are 400 people with household registration in Wuqiu Township.
 The total population living on the islands fluctuates with the seasons.

 Economy

 Due to its location surrounded by ocean, fishing is the primary source of income for its residents.

 Infrastructure

 Drinking water is provided to the residents by using reverse osmosis equipment.
 Generators are used to improve power shortages.

 Transportation

 Ferry services and resupply between Greater Kinmen and Daqiu is run by the military every fifteen days.
 Transportation between Daqiu and Xiaoqiu (900 meters apart) was historically carried out by sampan.
 In 2008, the county government received a subsidy to build a boat for the township.

 Ferry connection is available to the Port of Taichung on Taiwan.

 Culture

-The languages spoken in Wuqiu are the native Pu-Xian Min (Hinghwa dialect) and Mandarin Chinese.
-The residents of other islands in Kinmen (Quemoy) County speak Quanzhou dialect of Min-Nan (Hokkien).
+The languages spoken in Wuqiu are the native Pu–Xian Min and Taiwanese Mandarin.